FYI can be integrated with digital signature providers Annature, for digital signing.

 - "Final" (with Service Status set as "Send") means the document will flow directly from FYI, through Annature and to the client, without any input required inside of Annature.

-(for an Excel spreadsheet - the Merge Field for the Excel Signature does not have spaces after or before the brackets)
+For an Excel spreadsheet - when added as a Merge Field, the Merge Field for the Excel Signature does not have spaces after or before the brackets.
+Refer to Including Merge Fields in Excel Templates.

 All documents sent for signing must be PDF.